 Simple English definitions for legal terms

-Read a random definition: debt collector
+Read a random definition: consumer price index

 Castigatory is an old punishment device used to punish people who were scolds, bakers, or brewers.
 It involved repeatedly plunging them underwater.
 It was also called a ducking stool, cucking stool, or trebucket.
 The punishment was to be placed in the device and then plunged into stinking water.
 This punishment was used a long time ago and is not used anymore.